 In California, contrary to popular belief, a criminal conviction will not be erased with the passage of time.
 Instead, a conviction will forever remain accessible to the government and licensing agencies.
 The seven-year myth presumably came from employment codes that restrict private employers from holding or even searching for criminal convictions that exceed seven years.

 Any time someone is convicted of a crime, the conviction is transmitted by the clerk of the court to the California Department of Justice.
-Thereafter, a notation is added on your formal criminal record reflecting that you were conviction of a certain crime.
-You cannot erase the conviction unless you prove factual innocence or subsequently move to withdraw your plea / finding of guilt.
+Thereafter, a notation is added to your formal criminal record reflecting that you were convicted of a certain crime.
+You cannot erase the conviction unless you prove factual innocence or subsequently move to withdraw your plea/finding of guilt.

 To obtain a copy of your record, you may apply for a live scan.
 This application is available on the DOJ website.
 The process entails you being fingerprinted by a licensed agency.
 The cost runs around $40.00.
 After submitting a live scan, the DOJ mails you a copy of your formal record.
 This is the same record reviewed by law enforcement and licensing agencies.